-The monitoring of sickness absences makes it possible to reduce and shorten sickness absences.
-A set of indicators by the Finnish Institute of Occupational Health demonstrates the development of sickness absences in the 2000s.
+The monitoring of sickness absence makes it possible to reduce and shorten sickness absence.
+A set of indicators by the Finnish Institute of Occupational Health demonstrates the development of sickness absence in the 2000s.

 What the indicators describeThe monitoring of sick days of the participants of the Kunta10 study is performed directly in the municipalities’ personal data files.
 The calculation method is consistent: the number of sick days divided by person-years.
 A separate figure is calculated for each subgroup (e.g. the occupation).
 The calculation covers full-time municipal employees.
 Only the days of absence that are due to the person’s own illness are included.

-The Work-Life Knowledge service also offers article about the survey: Significant differences in sickness absences between occupational groups in the municipal sector during the first COVID-19 pandemic year.
+The Work-Life Knowledge service also offers article about the survey: Significant differences in sickness absence between occupational groups in the municipal sector during the first COVID-19 pandemic year.